rwsayaman/TCGA_PanCancer_Genotyping_Imputation/QualityControlAnalysis/README.md

 	c.
 Run check sex (--check-sex) which compares reported sex assignments with those imputed from X chromosome F coefficients.

 	d.
 Plot a histogram of the XHE F coefficients (F coeff).
-See Figure 1a.
+See Figure 1a from (Chambwe, Sayaman et al., 2022).

 	* i.
 A very tight distribution of F coeff around 1 is expected for males, and a more spread distribution of F coeff centered around zero is expected for females.